sarettamcqueen/what-the-shell/README.md

 ## Architecture

-The project is structured in layers as shown in the image below:
+The project is structured in layers as illustrated below.
+Each layer provides a clear abstraction boundary, separating low-level disk operations from higher-level filesystem logic.

 ![Architecture](LayeredArchitecture.png)

 ## Roadmap

+A bottom-up approach is being followed for the incremental implementation of the modules described.

 - [X] Implement the **Disk Emulator** module (`disk.c`, `disk.h`)
 - [ ] Define filesystem data structures (superblock, inodes, directories)